kushalkolar/MESmerize/source/api_reference/viewer_modules/viewer_modules.rst

 Tiff Module
 ===========
-Can be used with scripts within Mesmerize for loading tiff files without using the API of :ref:`ViewerCore`
+Can be used with scripts within Mesmerize for loading tiff files without using the API of :ref:`API_ViewerCore`

 .. autoclass:: mesmerize.viewer.modules.tiff_io.ModuleGUI
     :members: